 We take this work — and its stewardship responsibility — seriously.
 To satisfy the needs of our growing world population, we focus on discovery and development of greener and more sustainable solutions, further developing our capability in targeted delivery systems and fully meeting our compliance obligations.
 Participation in the Responsible Care® program through the U.S. Environmental Protection Agency is a voluntary initiative to safely handle our products from inception in the lab through disposal.

 Product delivery systems such as Continuum® Prescription Control & Container Management System give added environmental benefits to users.
-In addition, Corteva Agriscience™, Agriculture Division of DowDuPont, has local territory managers available to help vegetation management programs run smoothly and efficiently.
+In addition, Corteva Agriscience™ has local territory managers available to help vegetation management programs run smoothly and efficiently.

 There are a number of things that should be done prior to spraying to help ensure a successful herbicide application.